 This course teaches students to understanding marketing from a global platform.
 Students are encouraged to look at marketing through a multicultural view.
 Students should be able to analyze a country's statistics, data and cultures in order to come up with a cohesive marketing plan.
 Furthermore, standardization, localization and globalization are emphasized.
-Field of Specialization: Marketing

-2183 Entrepreneurship & Innovation Manageme
+2183 Entrepreneurship & Innovation Management